 - Dogs travel best on an empty stomach.
 Therefore avoid giving your dog any food for about an hour or two before taking a trip.

 - Make sure that your car is cool and well-ventilated, and open a window if necessary.

 - If possible, choose routes with smooth roads and try to minimize stops and turns.
 Narrow windy roads can cause motion sickness not only to dogs but people as well!

 - Make sure that you stop regularly for water and toilet breaks and to give your dog a bit of a leg stretch.

 - Take along a favorite blanket to help your dog feel more secure in the car.

-- Condition your dog – Take him on short trips regularly to help accustom him to traveling.
+- If your dog’s motion sickness is caused by nervousness or anxiety, try to condition your dog.
+Take him on short trips regularly to help accustom him to traveling.